James Wesolowski: Leicester City

 Wesolowski played for Australian side Northern Spirit before signing for Leicester City in 2002.
 After showing a lot of potential in the reserves, Wesolowski played for Leicester in a pre-season friendly against Celtic in 2005, but suffered a broken leg due to a challenge from Bobo Baldé.
 He underwent surgery on the leg but the injury sidelined him until the start of 2006.
 Wesolowski returned and impressed for the Leicester first team, making his debut at home to Cardiff City in January 2006.
 However, after only five appearances, he broke his same leg against Brighton in February.

-The departure of Joey Guðjónsson gave Wesolowski the opportunity to become a first team regular, although he still faced stiff competition from then-teammates Stephen Hughes and Andy Johnson for the central midfield spot.
+The departure of Joey Guðjónsson gave Wesolowski the opportunity to become a first team regular, although he still faced stiff competition from teammates Stephen Hughes and Andy Johnson for the central midfield spot.
 He scored his first senior goal in a 4–3 FA Cup defeat to Fulham on 17 January 2007.

 In July 2007, Wesolowski agreed to a contract extension with Leicester that would see him remain at the club until 2011.
 He scored his second goal of his career in a 1–0 League Cup win over Accrington Stanley on 14 August 2007, before being sidelined for six weeks with a hamstring injury on 18 September in a 3–2 League Cup win over Nottingham Forest.
 Wesolowski had more hamstring problems following recovery, and he was injured again on 8 December in a 2–1 defeat to West Brom, sidelining him until Christmas.

 Wesolowski lost his place in the first team the following season, playing just four cup matches.
 On 2 October 2008, he joined Cheltenham Town on a three-month loan deal, linking up with former Leicester manager Martin Allen and fellow loanee Barry Hayles, with the option of being recalled after the first month.
 His loan ended early after suffering a fractured ankle in a 2–0 away defeat to Tranmere Rovers in October.
 On 2 February 2009, Wesolowski joined Dundee United on loan for the remainder of the 2008–09 season, with the option of making the deal permanent.
 He made his debut in a 1–0 home defeat to Hearts, playing for 65 minutes before being substituted.

 On 4 August 2009, Wesolowski joined SPL side Hamilton Academical on loan for an initial six-month period, which was extended till the end of the season after some impressive run of form.